goasana/config/README.md

 ### What's the difference between Encoder and Reader?

-The encoder is used by a backend source to encode/decode it's data.
+The encoder is used by a backend source to encode/decode its data.
 The reader uses encoders to decode data from multiple sources with different formats, it then merges them into a single encoding format.

-In the case of a file source , we use the file extension to determine the config format so the encoder is not used.
+In the case of a file source, we use the file extension to determine the config format so the encoder is not used.

 In the case of consul, etcd or similar key-value source we may load from a prefix containing multiple keys which means the source needs to understand the encoding so it can return a single changeset.